bknopp71/CS5621_HW2/code_file/README.md

-# Silver Detection Machine Learning Project
+# Python Files Used To Build This Project